-The 2015 MAG Strategic Transportation Safety Plan (STSP) was approved by the MAG Regional Council on October 28, 2015.
-The Plan is an update to the 2005 STSP developed by the MAG Transportation Safety Committee (TSC).
+The 2015 MAG Strategic Transportation Safety Plan (STSP) was approved by the Regional Council in 2015.
+The Plan is an update to the 2005 STSP developed by MAG’s Transportation Safety Committee (TSC).
 The STSP identifies regional priorities, strategies, resource needs and performance indicators.
-The Plan establishes a unified approach for identifying and implementing solutions for key road safety issues that affect all agencies in the MAG region.
-The STSP development was closely coordinated, to ensure consistency, with the Arizona DOT 2014 Strategic Highway Safety Plan (SHSP).
+It also establishes an approach for identifying and enacting solutions for road safety issues that affect all agencies in the MAG region.
+The STSP’s development was coordinated with the Arizona Department of Transportation’s (ADOT) 2014 Strategic Highway Safety Plan (SHSP).

-Implementation of the STSP will span a 10-year time frame from MAG fiscal year 2016 to MAG fiscal year 2025 (July 2015 – June 2025).
-Implementing the strategies proposed will, in some cases, require changes in investment priorities and/or organizational changes.
-The strategies outlined provide the greatest opportunity of achieving the three to seven percent reduction in fatalities and serious injuries.
+Implementation of the STSP spans a 10-year time frame from July 2015 - June 2025.
+Enacting the proposed strategies may require changes in investment priorities and/or organizational changes.
+These strategies provide the best opportunity of achieving three to seven percent reduction in fatalities and serious injuries.

-To monitor the effectiveness of regional road safety programs and initiatives, MAG will produce an annual Transportation Safety Performance Report that includes: (1) Crash Statistics and Trends; (2) Performance in Comparison to the Safety Target; and (3) Summary of Road Safety Projects & Activities in each Action Area, including their possible impact on road safety performance.
-The MAG Transportation Safety Committee will continue to provide oversight to programs and projects and will guide these activities throughout the implementation time frame.
-Regular review of projects and programs that address these strategies will be done under the direction and recommendation of the MAG Transportation Safety Committee.
+To monitor the effectiveness of regional road safety programs and initiatives, MAG produces an annual Transportation Safety Performance Report.
+It includes: crash statistics and trends, performance in comparison to the safety target, and a summary of road safety projects and activities in each action area, including their possible impact on road safety performance.
+MAG’s Transportation Safety Committee will provide oversight to programs and projects and will guide these activities throughout their implementation.
+Regular review of projects and programs that address these strategies will be done under the direction of MAG’s Transportation Safety Committee.
 This STSP will be updated on a five-year cycle.

 State SHSP 2014